BongmiDev/Lollypop-iOS-SDK/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build AFNetworking 3.0.0+.
+> CocoaPods 0.39.0+ is required to build lollypop.

 #### Podfile